Your browser is unsupported

 Sub-fellowship Electives

-During the PGY3 year, residents can choose to participate in a sub-fellowship elective.
+During their third year, residents can choose to participate in a sub-fellowship elective.
 This month allows the resident to serve in a more fellow or attending level position in the field of their choosing as a career specific elective.
 Residents identify personal goals and areas of interest in addition to clinical and educational sessions.
 Examples of sub-fellowship electives residents have completed:

 • Allergy/Immunology